Back to Louisiana

 Terms To Know

-An injury that involves substantial risk of death, extreme physical pain, or permanent disfigurement.
+An injury that involves substantial risk of death, extreme physical pain, protracted and obvious disfigurement, or prolonged loss or impairment of the function of a bodily member, organ, or mental faculty.

 Limits and Unknowns

-• The bill does not specify what happens if the insurance proceeds are seized and how they will be used.
+• The act does not specify what happens if insurance proceeds are not seized as required.

 Amendments